csgohacks/master-guide/miscellaneous/source2-and-cheats.md

 # Source 2 and HvH

 As you may (or may not aware), counter-strike with source 2 has been [announced](https://www.counter-strike.net/cs2) today.
 This updates includes lighting, game mechanics upgrade, map remake and much more.
-However for you fellow cheaters, the one thing you're concerning is will your favourite works?
+However for you fellow cheaters, the one thing you're concerning is will your favourite cheats works?

 ## How source 2 affects currennt cheat providers